afrigeri/mdis_data_pipeline/README.md

-# mdis_data_pipeline
+# Messenger's MDIS Data Pipeline using GIT

-This is the application of git for a planetary data processing pipeline, we will be using USGS's ISIS3 and MDIS data
+This is the application of git for a planetary data processing pipeline, we will be using USGS's ISIS3 and MDIS data.

+# Background

+Remote Sensing data is usually processed on a Level base.
+Level 0 (L0) is usually the lowest level, basically the data returned by the instrument's sensor.
+Level 1 is the radiometrically calibrated version of the data.